cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### Message Visibility Timeout
 - after a message is polled by a consumer, it becomes invisible to other consumer (by default set to 30 seconds)
-- the message then has 30 secnods to be processed
+- the message then has 30 seconds to be processed
-- after the visibility time is over, the message becomes "visibile" in SQS
+- after the visibility time is over, the message becomes "visible" in SQS
 - if a message is not processed within the visibility timeout, it will be processed twice
 - a consumer could call the `ChangeMessageVisibility` API to get more time
 - if timeout is too high and the consumer crashed, re-processing will take a lot of time